FyreDay/TCG-CardShop-Sim-APClient/README.md

 #### BepinEx Configuration

-Once installed navigate to `TCG Card Shop Simulator\BepInEx\config` and open `BepInEx.cfg`
+Once installed navigate to `TCG Card Shop Simulator\BepInEx\config` and open `BepInEx.cfg` If it is not there, launch the game once and the close it to create the file

 Under [ChainLoader] change HideManagerGameObject = false to HideManagerGameObject = true

 #### Install Plugin

 Extract the latest release into `TCG Card Shop Simulator\BepInEx\plugins`

+# IF YOU DO NOT SEE THE CONNECTION WINDOW DOUBLE CHECK THAT HIDEMANAGEROBJECT IS SET TO TRUE AS STATED ABOVE

 ### Thunderstore